Projection-free Adaptive Regret with Membership Oracles: Preliminaries

 given any vector $v$.
 It's known that linear optimization oracle is computationally equivalent (up to polynomial time) to separation oracle, which given any $x$ outputs \textbf{yes} if $x\in \K$, or a separating hyperplane between $x$ and $\K$.

 In this paper we consider the membership oracle, that given an input $x\in \reals^d$, outputs \textbf{yes} if $x\in \K$ and \textbf{no} otherwise.
-This oracle is many times considered even weaker than the linear optimization oracle used by the Frank-Wolfe algorithm, and we shall see it admits better adaptive regret bounds at the cost of only logarithmically more calls to the oracle.
+This oracle is considered dual of the linear optimization oracle used by the Frank-Wolfe algorithm, and we shall see it admits better adaptive regret bounds at the cost of only logarithmically more calls to the oracle.